hegars/14DIPxSMA/README.md

 # 14DIPxSMA
- This is a 14 Pin DIP to SMA for XO use.
+ This is a 14 or 8 Pin DIP adaptor to SMA for XO use with external XO.

 ![main](images/main.png)
 ![top](images/top.png)